Dynamic content

 Dynamic content is deprecated in Optimizely Content Management System (CMS 12).
 Use blocks instead.
 While existing solutions will continue to work, you should not build new solutions on this API.
 It will be phased out in the future.

-A Dynamic Content class does not define a whole page rather just a small section of it, making it suitable for smaller functionality which will be inserted inline into texts on the site by the editor.
+A Dynamic Content class does not define a whole page but rather just a small section of it, making it suitable for smaller functionality, which are inserted inline into texts on the site by the editor.
 A user control (such as a .NET UserControl) implements the user interface part of a dynamic content object.

 Recommended use